onnx/models/models/squeezenet/README.md

 Check [imagenet_prep](../imagenet_prep.md) for guidelines on preparing the dataset.
 ## Example notebook
 View the notebook [imagenet_inference](../imagenet_inference.ipynb) to understand how to use above models for doing inference.
-Make sure to specify the appropriate model name in the notebook
+Make sure to specify the appropriate model name in the notebook.
 ## Training notebook
 Use the notebook [train_squeezenet](train_squeezenet.ipynb) to train the model.
-It contains the hyperparameters and network details used for training the above models
+It contains the hyperparameters and network details used for training the above models.

+## Verify Validation Accuracy
+Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
+Make sure to specify the appropriate model name in the notebook.

 ## Validation accuracy
 The accuracies obtained by the models on the validation set are shown in the table below: